-While we explore many counter-intuitive leadership topics and connect them to riding skills and attitudes, here are some of the core concepts and models we will use during your Leading on 2 Wheels Adventure Retreat.
+During your Leading on 2 Wheels Adventure Retreat we explore many counter-intuitive leadership topics and then connect them to riding skills and attitudes.
+Below are some of the core concepts we leverage.

 Why is it important to use language which describes observable behaviors?

 When leaders want to see changes in their people or organizations, ambiguity in their language causes problems.
 Clarity around explicit behaviors trumps generalized requests that may lack common context or understanding.
 Phrases like..."you need to step up" or "we want to see more leadership...you have our support" are not as effective as "I expect to see you take a lead role in 2-3 high profile projects per year" or "I'd like to see you push the board a little harder by asking for less permission and more forgiveness...direct them to me if they have an issue."

 Many leaders get caught in the trap of..."At this level, he should know what I mean by leadership".
 Unless leadership examples are explicit and transparent w/in an organization, the definition of good leadership are fluid and likey not calibrated across leadership / ownership teams.